danwerner21/CUBIX09/README.md

         FCB     $21,$00                           ; TABLE IS DRIVE TYPE, SLICE OFFSET FCB     $21,$01                           ; DRIVE IDS ARE $00=NONE, $1x=FLOPPY, $2X=PPIDE
-        FCB     $21,$02                           ;     LOW NIBBLE IS DEVICE ADDRESS FCB     $00,$00                           ; SLICE OFFSET IS THE UPPER 8 BITS OF THE DRIVE LBA ADDRESS ; ALLOWING IDE DRIVES TO HOST UP TO 256 VIRTUAL DRIVES PER PHYSICAL DRIVE
+        FCB     $21,$02                           ;     LOW NIBBLE IS DEVICE ADDRESS FCB     $11,$00                           ; SLICE OFFSET IS THE UPPER 8 BITS OF THE DRIVE LBA ADDRESS ; ALLOWING IDE DRIVES TO HOST UP TO 256 VIRTUAL DRIVES PER PHYSICAL DRIVE
 ```
+Note that the above drive table is configured for a secondary IDE address and for floppy drive 1.

 The ASSIGN.EXE program can be used to remap drives in real time.